jkeohan/bonus_lectures/algos/intro-to-sorting-algos.md

 ### :alarm_clock: Activity

-Based on the output does anything stand out that has you thinking about improving the code?
+Based on the console output does anything stand out perhaps has you thinking about improving the code performance or efficiency?

-When asked slack your answer in the thread.
+When asked slack your answer(s) in the thread.

 <hr>

 #### Things That Stand Out

-Although this solution works there are a few things stand out.
+So it seems like the following things stand stand out.

 - it tries to sort an element that isn't there (undefined)
 - it continues to sort all values even though the ones at the end are in the right position